acumos/system-integration/z2a/INSTALL.md

 1. Login to the Linux VM where the install will occur
 2. Install the 'git' distributed version-control tool
-3. Install the 'yq' YAML processing tool
-4. Create a new directory that will be used to perform this installation (i.e. `src`)
+3. Create a new directory that will be used to perform this installation (i.e. `src`)
-5. Change directory into this new directory
+4. Change directory into this new directory
-6. Clone the gerrit.acumos.org `system-integration` repository into the new directory
+5. Clone the gerrit.acumos.org `system-integration` repository into the new directory
-7. Change directory into the newly created `system-integration` directory
+6. Change directory into the newly created `system-integration` directory

 After completing Step #1 above (log into the VM), here are the commands to execute steps 2-6 above.